 Depending on the country, the organization’s focus and sometimes the size of the refugee community in a specific place, activities can range from a simple celebration to a multiple-day event full of activities, games and panel discussions.

-This year, on June 20th 2019, UNHCR, the UN Refugee Agency has organized a global campaign for World Refugee Day called Step with Refugees.
-The campaign called for solidarity with refugees by organizing a marathon in different cities around the world to honor the efforts of refugees and pay tribute to their various journeys to safety.
+This year, on June 20th 2020, UNHCR, the UN Refugee Agency has organized a global campaign for World Refugee Day called Every Action Counts.
+This year, UNHCR aims to remind the world that everyone, including refugees, can contribute to society and Every Action Counts in the effort to create a more just, inclusive, and equal world.
 This was not the first time that UNHCR or other organizations celebrate World Refugee Day with a similar activity.
 You should simply keep an eye on local events around June of each year and be willing to take part in one of them to show solidarity and commemorate the day.

 If, for some reason, you are not able (or not into) an activity as “active” as a marathon, do not worry.
 On World Refugee Day, there is definitely something for every taste and you can always find your way to an enjoyable activity on June 20th.
 In fact, the most common activity on World Refugee Day is a cultural event which pays tribute to refugees and their origins and aims to create an atmosphere of home for everybody.
 On June 20th, 2017 for example, the Greek Forum of Refugees in partnership with other local stakeholders organized a multicultural event in Athens where refugees and asylum seekers from African, Middle Eastern and Asian countries came together to showcase their cultures and share a taste of their origins with the local community.
 Imagine being able to meet people from all parts of the world, see traditional outfits from a variety of countries and taste food that you probably would not be able to find elsewhere if you ask, all in one place and in one day.
 The whole world has become a little global village and we ought to feel lucky to be exposed to the richness of our world through these small celebrations every now and then.
 These types of events are usually held in a public space, notably very central and known to locals so as to encourage everybody to join the activity.